 I travel a lot, both for work, and some with family.
 One of the areas I most enjoy visiting is New Mexico.
+I have been visiting NM nearly yearly for over two decades.
 There is something about the combination of scenery, food, and general atmosphere that appeals to me; I find the geology of NM particularly interesting.
 I haven’t lived there, although I hope to spend my upcoming sabbatical in the Albuquerque area, so it will be interesting to see how my impressions hold up over an extended visit.

 In recent weeks I have spoken with 3 different couples who are headed to NM for something or other.
 I provided some recommendations based on my experiences.
 Now, in the spirit of “If you need to do something 3 times, find a way to automate it” I have decided to jot down some notes here for others.

 I have broken this out by general areas of the state.
 I have not been everywhere in NM yet, and in some places I’ve only spent a few hours.
 So, if I missed something important, let me know in the comments.
 BTW, check the comments for more info and ideas from some locals.

 FYI, my favorite place to get away for a few days is Old Town Santa Fe, so that has a section all its own, below.

 A few things that I especially recommend have a ♥ symbol next to them.

 I have yet to make it to NW New Mexico, to the Four Corners area.
 That is on my list.